poemm/bigint_experiments/README.md

 ## How to use

-See comments in `bignum.h` and `bignum.py`.
+See comments in `bigint.h` and `bigint.py`.
 But here is a quick demo:
 ```
 // in myprogram.c
 #define BIGINT_BITS 256
 #define LIMB_BITS 32
 #define LIMB_BITS_OVERFLOW 64
-#include "bignum.h"
+#include "bigint.h"
 montmul256_32bitlimbs(x,y,m,inv,out);

 // compile: